 The first ground of appeal was that the judge was wrong to order that CPRE pay the costs incurred by the interested party.
-The Court of Appeal, with Coulson LJ giving the lead judgement, clarified the judgments in Mount Cook and Bolton Metropolitan District Council and others v Secretary of State for the Environment 1 WLR 1176 and repeated the maxim that the watchword for the court when costs issues are determined is ‘proportionality’.
+The Court of Appeal, with Coulson LJ giving the lead judgment, clarified the judgments in Mount Cook and Bolton Metropolitan District Council and others v Secretary of State for the Environment 1 WLR 1176 and repeated the maxim that the watchword for the court when costs issues are determined is ‘proportionality’.
 Coulson LJ held that it is not necessary for an additional defendant or interested party to show ‘exceptional’ or ‘special’ circumstances in order to be awarded their costs of preparing and filing their Acknowledgement of Service and Summary Grounds of Defence and that any party who has been served with a claim form is prima facie entitled to its reasonable costs so long as they were incurred on a reasonable and proportionate basis.
 Whether such costs are reasonable and proportionate will be decided on a case by case basis.

 The second ground of appeal, apparently developed in oral argument, was that the rules for statutory review under the planning Acts were different to the rules for judicial review and that there was less scope for interested parties to receive their costs in statutory review.
 This received short shrift from the Court of Appeal who held that it would be unhelpful to have different costs regimes for judicial review and statutory review.